Athletic training: How to apply

-Admission to the College of Education is NOT a prerequisite for admission to the ATEP!
+Admission to the College of Health Professions is NOT a prerequisite for admission to the ATEP!
 See details below.

 The application process consists of the following: